apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    An optional `max-age` for how long a transaction can sit in the delay queue.
    The value (default 0) is the age in milliseconds.

+.. option:: --prefix

+   An optional metric prefix to use instead of the default (plugin.rate_limiter).

+.. option:: --tag

+   An optional metric tag to use instead of the default.
+When a tag is not specified the plugin will use the scheme, FQDN, and port when it is non-standard.
+For example a default plugin tag might be "https.example.com" or "http.example.com:8080" noting that in the latter exampe, the non-standard scheme and port led to ":8080" being appended to the string.

 Global Plugin
 -------------